notsocrates/notsocrates/README.md

 I've also ran many entrepreneurship projects in the field of web-scraping, automation and pen-testing.

-I'm also opening to free-lancing, contact me over at discord
+I'm also opening to free-lancing, project overview and designing databases, frontends, or backends.
+Contact me for more information.

 ## **Current Projects**
 - [Ares Development](https://aresmonitors.com/)